cmanikandan/robocar-rally-lab/docs/DRIVE-CAR.md

 python3 manage.py drive --js
 ```

+Note!
 When joystick is used, the webserver is not, so you cannot follow the video stream in the browser.

 ## Next